 - Make sure you have good-quality equipment

-If you want your GP to run as smoothly as possible, you ideally want to have the highest quality and well-functioning equipment.
+If you want your GP to run as smoothly as possible, you ideally want to have the highest quality and well-functioning equipment, and technology to suit.
+Technology-wise having good software that you may be able to find prom providers similar to www.patientnow.com/ and other patient management operation providers can possibly help you keep track of your patients and their requests, plus records better.
+This in turn could make for a potentially smoother running practice, which may have a positive effect on patient outcomes.
 Everything from autoclaves, aprons, to couch rolls and medical furniture, which you can purchase from medical-supermarket.com, should be of great quality.
 Improvements in even the smallest (e.g., gloves) to the largest (e.g., wheelchairs and furniture) pieces of equipment, can make a world of a difference in the comfortability and therefore functioning of a GP surgery.
-So, thoroughly check and inspect through all, if not most, of the equipment within the surgery for quality-control purposes.
+So, thoroughly check and inspect all, if not most, of the equipment within the surgery for quality-control purposes.
 If you notice any faults or flaws in the equipment, consider upgrading.

 - Create a warming and welcoming atmosphere

 Similar to the first point, you want to ensure that the GP surgery creates a warm and welcoming environment.
 This is important as it can ensure that all the staff enjoy working there, boosting productivity and efficiency.
 It will also result in visitors enjoying their time in the practice too.
 This can help the GP surgery as it increases the likelihood of guests leaving positive reviews.
 Reviews to a GP surgery, similar to other businesses, are vital, as they can either encourage or discourage future patients from visiting.
 So, the more welcoming you are, the better for everyone.